Youth in Music Band Championships: YIMMY awards

 Recognition is also given to "Best Drum Major" and "Best Performer" in response to their performance excellence.
 The "Spirit of YIMMY" award is given to one band each year in recognition for their esprit de corps.
 The criteria for these awards is unknown.

 An award memorializing musician Butch DuFault is given to an outstanding band director.
 YIM has awarded academic scholarships to participating students in the past.

 Minnesota State Marching Band Championships

 YIM began awarding state championship honors in 2006.
 The format for such awards has varied.
 In 2017, honors were given to the top three highest scoring Minnesota bands in each class.
 A single state champion award has also been announced in years prior.

 The inclusion of a state championship award was likely due to other Minnesota music education organizations lack of sanctioned marching band events.
-Minnesota State High School League (MSHSL), the Minnesota NFHS affiliate, only organizes soloist and small ensemble festivals.
-Minnesota Music Educators Association (MMEA), the Minnesota NAfME affiliate, organizes an All-State honor band program which includes concert and jazz bands.
-And the Minnesota Band Directors Association (MBDA) has only issued guidelines for marching band performances, in addition to organizing an alternative All-State concert and jazz honor band.
+Minnesota State High School League (MSHSL), the Minnesota NFHS affiliate, organizes soloist and small ensemble festivals.
+The Minnesota Music Educators Association (MMEA), the Minnesota NAfME affiliate, organizes an All-State honor band program which includes concert and jazz bands.
+And the Minnesota Band Directors Association (MBDA) has issued guidelines for marching band performances, in addition to organizing an alternative All-State concert and jazz honor band, but not marching band championship of any kind.